Neo-1042/spring-boot-demo/app1/spring_boot_notes/01_SPRING_BOOT_INTRO.md

 &#x2611; Minimizes the amount of manual configuration

-&#x2611; Performs auto-configuration based on properties-files and JAR classpath
+&#x2611; Performs autoconfiguration based on properties-files and JAR classpath

 &#x2611; Helps to resolve dependency conflicts (Maven or Gradle)